jjacobson01/Project-2---Multithreaded-calculator/README.txt

 differently.
 For example, you could hunt for + or * in the expression, then check that there are "naked" numbers to the left and right.

+The shared variables at this point are num_ops and the buffer.
+If there is no synchronization or mutual exclusion, it is more than possible that these two variables will at one point become corrupted in the sense that the process of operations would mess up the strings and the increments of num_ops would be incorrect.

 Q1: At this point, your solution does not contain any synchronization or mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.

+Mutal exlusion/synchronization allow our processes to use required resources without interruption from other processes.
+If neither is applied then it's highly likely that errors and corruption to our variables will happen.
+The increments would wrong and our buffer can malfunction causing a crash.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all